How Flexible Are You? 5 Useful Ways to Test if You Need to Stretch

 Position #2: Are Your Hamstrings Tight?

 The hip hinge is another pattern that we must all be able to master.
 It is very similar to a squat, but it measures your hamstring flexibility in conjunction with your hip flexibility.

 Most people think that being able to touch your toes is a good way to measure your hamstring flexibility.

 PLEASE STOP DOING THIS STRETCH.

 Most people do it completely wrong and just place their spine in a compromising position.

-I will show you the correct way to perform this stretch, and it shows you if you are flexible enough to perform deadlifts.
+I will show you the correct way to perform this stretch, and it shows you if you are flexible enough to perform hip hinge exercises such as deadlifts.

-Adequate hamstring flexibility is what will allow us to perform the deadlift.
+Adequate hamstring flexibility is what will allow us to perform one of the most important exercises of all time, the deadlift.

 Deadlifts teach us how to maintain a braced, neutral spine when picking up something heavy from the floor.

-People often break their backs when lifting stuff because they do not know how to perform a proper deadlift.
+Have you ever seen someone who pulls out their back from lifting everyday objects?
+People often injure themselves in these scenarios because they do not know how to perform a proper deadlift.